 The farther south from the downtown and historic districts you go, the more suburban the neighborhoods will feel.
 Closer to downtown, the Southside neighborhoods of Bacon Park (Bacon!) and Bona Bella have single-family home rentals that feel like an even mix of urban and suburban, though the dominant rental market is in ranch-style homes.
 Keep going south and you'll find a lot of apartment and condo developments located within close proximity to chain restaurants and stores.

-Outside the main city of limits lie a variety of unincorporated communities where many Savannah residents work and play.
+Outside the main city of limits lie a variety of unincorporated communities.
 Some of the best among them include Tybee Island, Wilmington Island, Isle of Hope and Richmond Hill, all of which are considered desirable far-flung Savannah neighborhoods.
 Southside and far-flung two bedrooms generally go for between $600-800.

 Savannah's real estate market is generally as welcoming as its people.
 Start your apartment hunt 30-60 days before your move-in date.
 Most rentals are available through online apartment classifieds (heyoooo!) without the assistance of a realtor.
 Deposits and background checks vary based on rental type and property manager.
 Expect to pay up to $50 for an application fee and one-month rent for a deposit.

 Buses are operated by the Chatham Area Transit system which has a number of bus lines that will get you in and around the city and neighboring towns.
-Despite the number of bus lines, residents generally consider public transportation highly unreliable and prefer to walk or bike when possible.
+Despite the number of bus lines, residents prefer to walk or bike when possible.
 In fact, Savannah is one of the most walkable cities in the country!

 Thaaaat's all folks!
 Hope this helped and best of luck finding your Savannah crash pad.